 Global Distribution of Files Causes Sprawl and Constant Management

 Any company with multiple locations is faced with the challenge of hosting and managing storage at each site.
 Often, different NAS solutions are used throughout an organization, with each location hosting its own storage, causing data sprawl, and reducing manageability.

-Since each location has it’s own storage, local files can be accessed quickly and easily.
+Since each location has its own storage, local files can be accessed quickly and easily.
 However, if a user needs to access files that are hosted at a different location, then finding, accessing, and securely editing those files becomes a challenge.

 What is a Global Namespace?

-By using a single Global Namespace that leverages your private or public cloud provider of your choice, you can reduce costs while simplifying storage management.
+By using a single global namespace that leverages the private or public cloud provider of your choice, reduce costs while simplifying storage management.

 By leveraging Panzura data locality policies, any data in the global namespace can be cached at remote sites, delivering exceptional LAN-like performance over the WAN.